-Humans and living creatures rely on and depend on the ecosystem and biological resources which are the product from natural and biodiversity that able to be used for living life.
-Currently, biodiversity is threatened for many reasons, such as habitat loss, a beyond balance utilization of the biological resources, climate change, threats from invasive alien species and pollutions from human activities, etc., especially those in the areas where high biodiversity is existing.
-The Company is well aware of the importance of biodiversity and has commitment to conduct the power business with cautions and taking into account the project’s potential impacts in order to prevent and reduce the effects to a minimum.
+Presently, biodiversity is threatened for many reasons, such as habitat loss, a beyond balance utilization of the biological ecology resources, climate change, threats from invasive alien species and pollutions from human activities, etc., especially those in the areas where high biodiversity is existing.
+BPP is well aware of the importance of biodiversity and has commitment to conducting the power business with cautions, taking into account the project’s potential impacts in order to prevent and reduce the effects to a minimum.

-The Company has the biodiversity management guidelines by avoiding any impacts as the first priority since the beginning of selecting operating areas that do not affect the high biodiversity areas.
-We are committed to conducting biodiversity operations as follows:
+BPP has laid down the biodiversity management guidelines by avoiding any impacts as the first priority since the beginning of selecting operating areas that do not affect the high biodiversity areas.
+We are committed to conducting biodiversity operations as following:

-• No business units operated in the areas of world heritages and in the protected areas of the International for Conservation of Nature (IUCN), Category I-IV
+- None of business units operating in the areas of the World Heritages and in the protected areas of the International for Conservation of Nature (IUCN), Category I-IV.

-– Avoidance: Avoiding conduction activities possibly causing negative impacts on biodiversity
+- Avoidance: Avoiding conducting activities possibly causing negative impacts to biodiversity.

-– Reducing: Reducing unavoidable impacts by identifying operational plan and clear measurements
+- Reduce: Reducing unavoidable impacts by setting the operational plan and clear measurements.

-– Offset: Operating projects in compensation of biodiversity effects
+- Offset: Operating biodiversity projects in compensation of biodiversity effects.

-• Establishing stakeholders’ engagement especially the local communities and academic institutions in order to implement the biodiversity conservation projects
+- Engaging stakeholders especially the local communities and academic institutions in order to implement the biodiversity conservation projects.

-• A complete biodiversity assessment for high potential to have biodiversity impacts in all areas of business units
+- A complete biodiversity assessment in all areas of business units

-• No business unit operated in the areas of high biodiversity
+- No business units located in the areas of high biodiversity.

 Wind power plants may have an impact on the ecology and natural habitats of birds and bats.
 The Company is well aware of the importance of preserving the ecosystem in the area.
 It is, therefore, conducting a biodiversity study in the surrounding area of the Vinh Chau Wind Power Plant Project in Vietnam to collect biodiversity data before the commencement of project construction.
 The assessment of potential impacts and preventive and corrective measures were also implemented before the project’s construction.
 The research methods and specimen collection were in accordance with the academic standards with reference to the International Finance Corporation (IFC) Performance Standard 6.
 The biodiversity study consists of: